White Bread

 Once the knead phase is complete, you’ll see the word “rise” on the screen next to #11.
 This is the phase where the yeast kicks in and does its thing.
 I forgot to take a picture of the screen showing the “rise” phase.
 I will add it later.

-When there are approximately 30 minutes remaining in the dough-making process, you’ll see the time setting change from the estimated completion time to 30 minutes, which means there is that much time remaining.
+When approximately 30 minutes remain in the dough-making process, the time setting will change from the estimated completion time to 30 minutes, indicating the remaining time.
 This clock setting will change in 1-minute increments until the dough-making phase is finished.

-I turned the machine off (plus, unplugged the machine) and pulled the dough out BEFORE it reached that phase.
-I could see that the dough was perfect and ready to mold through the glass window.
+I turned the machine off (and unplugged it) and pulled the dough out before it reached that phase.
+I could see through the glass window that the dough was perfect and ready to mold.

-After it stopped, I removed the dough from the Dough Making Bread Pan to the kitchen counter so I could mold the dough.
+After it stopped, I removed the dough from the Dough-Making Bread Pan to the kitchen counter so I could mold it.

 After Kneading